Telepact/telepact/README.md

 erasure of data, and optionality can be used to omit all fields except the one field you want to erase.

-### Why do functions in jAPI not support positional arguments?
+### Why do functions in uAPI not support positional arguments?

-jAPI functions are automatically associated with an argument struct and an result struct that API designers can use to colloquially define arguments and return values, respectively.
+uAPI functions are automatically associated with an argument struct and an result struct that API designers can use to colloquially define arguments and return values, respectively.
 The colloquial arguments being supplied via the argument struct will be inherently unordered due to the nature of JSON objects,